 This past week Teresa set me off.
-She had no idea how hurtful an innocent comment that she made was to me.
+She didn’t realize how hurtful an innocent comment that she made was to me.
 My reaction, while inappropriate, was prompted by defensiveness that I had built up over time.
-I exploded in anger and made it well known that I was not happy with her.
+I exploded in anger.
 She immediately shut down, having no idea why I exploded.
 To her, her comment was simply white rice.
 To me, it was a reminder of a brutal time in my life.

 These types of situations quickly turn into a downward spiral and they have the potential of ruining relationships.
 Luckily, Teresa and I had just finished reading Unbroken the day before.
 Over the next few days we were able to see the situation for what it was and break the cycle.

 What is your bowl of rice?
 What actions or words “set you off”?
 How can you prevent them from happening and see people’s actions for what they really are?